alexnelsone/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/adding-lb.md

 $ kubectl get service -n ui
 ```

 We see two separate resources, with the new `ui-nlb` entry being of type `LoadBalancer`.
-Most importantly note it has an "external IP" value, this the DNS entry that can be used to access our application from outside the Kubernetes cluster.
+Most importantly note it has an "external IP" value.
+This is the DNS entry that can be used to access our application from outside the Kubernetes cluster.

 The NLB will take several minutes to provision and register its targets so take some time to inspect the load balancer resources the controller has created.